Jacob Meyers Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks seventh in the league.
+- The Phillies pitching staff ranks eighth in the league with a collective 9.4 strikeouts per nine innings.

-- The Phillies' 4.60 team ERA ranks 21st across all league pitching staffs.
+- The Phillies have the 18th-ranked team ERA across all MLB pitching staffs (4.46).

-- Phillies pitchers combine to allow the ninth-fewest home runs in baseball (25 total, one per game).
+- Phillies pitchers combine to allow 26 home runs (one per game), the ninth-fewest in baseball.

-- Nola (1-2 with a 5.40 ERA and 22 strikeouts in 28 1/3 innings pitched) makes the start for the Phillies, his sixth of the season.
+- Wheeler (2-1 with a 4.72 ERA and 34 strikeouts in 26 2/3 innings pitched) makes the start for the Phillies, his sixth of the season.

-- The righty's last appearance came on Friday against the Colorado Rockies, when he tossed seven innings, surrendering three earned runs while giving up four hits.
+- The righty's most recent time out was on Sunday against the Colorado Rockies, when he tossed six innings, surrendering three earned runs while giving up three hits.

+- In five games this season, the 32-year-old has an ERA of 4.72, with 11.5 strikeouts per nine innings.
+Opponents are hitting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.